Setting up Talos within DataOS¶

 collection into postman. -

-Authenticate the API endpoints by passing the API Key as query param as shown below.
+Authenticate the API endpoints by passing the API Key on DataOS CLI, as query param as shown below.